Advance apology to Nook users

 On the Nook e-ink device, only ONE page is affected, the “about-this-book” page.
 This page has several sections, including a description, source of the text, print page count, any changes, and a colophon.

 If you use a Nook device, and text is missing, increase the font size!
-It’s only smaller font sizes where the text goes missing.
+It’s only the two smallest font sizes where the text goes missing.

 Unfortunately, there’s NO fix in the Nook Android app.
 I couldn’t enlarge the font enough to get all the text back.